microsoft/code-with-engineering-playbook/observability/readme.md

 ## Recommended Practices

+1. **Correlation Id**: Include unique identifier at the start of the interaction to tie down aggregated data from various system components and provide a holistic view.
+Read more guidelines about using [correlation id](correlation-id.md).
 1. Ensure health of the services are **monitored** and provide insights into system's performance and behavior.
 2. **Faults, crashes, and failures** are logged as discrete events.
 This helps engineers identify problem area(s) during failures.
 3. Ensure logging configuration (eg: setting logging to "verbose") can be controlled without code changes.
 4. Ensure that **metrics** around latency and duration are collected and can be aggregated.
-5. Include unique identifier for all logs to tie down aggregated data from various systems and provide a holistic view.
-6. Don't attempt to monitor everything.
-If the data is not actionable, it is useless and becomes noise.
+5. Don't attempt to monitor everything.
+If the data is not actionable, it is useless and becomes a noise.
-7. As a general rule, do not log any customer sensitive and Personal Identifiable Information (PII).
+6. As a general rule, do not log any customer sensitive and Personal Identifiable Information (PII).
 Ensure GDPR compliance is followed regarding PII.
-8. Start small and add where there is customer impact.
+7. Start small and add where there is customer impact.

 ## What is collected